Fast Spectrum Estimation of Some Kernel Matrices: Conclusion and future work

 \section{Conclusion and future work}

-We have introduced a new framework that aims to provide a way to approximate the eigenvalues of a kernel matrix evaluated at sets of $n$ points $X$ which come from standard uniform distributions on $\mathbb{R}^d$ without having to form the full kernel matrix itself.
+We have introduced a new framework that aims to provide a way to approximate the eigenvalues of a kernel matrix $A$ evaluated at a set $X$ of $n$ points which come from standard uniform distributions on $\mathbb{R}^D$.
 In particular, after fixing $k$, our framework provides bounds in expectation on the $k$ spectrum quantiles of the kernel matrix $A$.
-Since we do not require forming the full matrix $A$, for $k\ll n$, this new framework allows us to find such bounds in subquadratic time relative to $n$.
-In particular, it requires $O(mk^2)$ steps, where $m$ is the number of times we form $B$.
+Since we do not require access to $A$, this new framework allows us to find such bounds with computational cost that does not scale with $n$.
+In particular, it requires $O(mk^3)$ steps, where $m$ is the number of times we form $B$ and is a constant that appears to scale with $k$.
 However, our work includes a number of limitations that we aim to overcome in the future.
-We go over these limitations one by one, and mention which directions to take to address them.
+We go over these limitations one by one, and mention possible directions to address them.

-First, our work so far concerned only points which come from the uniform distribution on $\mathbb{R}^d$.
-However, we may extend this work to consider any compactly-supported, absolutely continuous distribution $\Omega$ by composing $\kappa$ with an appropriate coordinate transformation, which in turn may be obtained from the CDF of $\Omega$.
-In doing so, for our framework to work, we must ensure that an analog of the condition of Equation~\eqref{eq:quickdecay} is adequately satisfied on this composition of functions.
-A future study of commonly-used distributions (for example, the multivariate normal distribution) will be useful in finding empirical and analytic evidence for when this is the case.
+First, our work so far concerned only points which come from the uniform distribution on $\mathbb{R}^D$.
+However, we may extend these ideas to consider any compactly-supported, absolutely continuous distribution $\Omega$ by composing $\kappa$ with an appropriate coordinate transformation, which in turn may be obtained from the CDF of $\Omega$.
+In doing so, for our framework to apply, we must ensure that an analog of the condition of Equation~\eqref{eq:quickdecay} is adequately satisfied on this composition of functions, and we must account for this difference in the resulting analysis and design of the subsampling strategy.
+A future study of commonly-used distributions (for example, the multivariate normal distribution) will be useful in finding evidence for when this condition is satisfied.